ez1099 2024 Edition Tax Preparation Software for 2025 Tax Season Is Available for Electronic Filing

 News provided byHalfpricesoft.com

-REDMOND, Wash., Jan.
-3, 2025 /PRNewswire/ -- Business owners and tax professionals get a jump on the 2025 tax season when utilizing the newest 2024 version of ez1099 software.
-Halfpricesoft.com has updated the latest version of the 1099 preparing software to seamlessly efile unlimited forms, in-house.
-See instructions on efiling.

-"Tax professionals and accountants get an easy to navigate feature to efile unlimited 1099 forms, in-house with the just released 2024 ez1099."
-Dr. Ge, Founder of Halfpricesoft.com says.

 Cost is only $79 per installation for the basic version of ez1099 Software or $139 per installation for the advanced version with bulk printing feature, import feature, PDF file creation and electronic filing capability.
-We also offer a network version for two installations at $199 to enable sharing data between computers or offices.
+Also offered in a network version for two or more installations starting at $199 to enable sharing data between computers or offices.

 ez1099 is compatible with Windows 11, 10, and 8.
 It can also run on Windows Vista system, 7, and MAC machines (Mac can run the system only if installed with Bootcamp).